 - The age, sex and any relevant characteristics of the child.

 - Any harm the child is suffering or at risk of suffering.

 - The capability of adults of meeting the child’s needs.

 At Rosewood Solicitors, we are able to advise you as to the best method to resolve your legal issue so that your grandchild can enjoy spending time with you.
-Where court proceedings are necessary, we offer advise as to whether the court will grant permission and the likely Orders the court would make based on our assessment of the above “welfare checklist”.
-If you would like further advice, contact our Family Team on 01483 901 414 to book your free telephone consultation.
+Where court proceedings are necessary, we offer advise as to whether the court will grant permission and the likely orders the court would make based on our assessment of the above “welfare checklist”.
+If you would like further advice, from our children solicitors on 01483 901 414 to book your free telephone consultation.